Most Analysts Are In Full Agreement On Boston's Draft Destination

 The pre-draft indicators include Boston already having visiting with the Browns in person and Cleveland often slyly tipping off others as to what it might do in restocking its roster, that and this team badly needs another receiver to go with veteran Jerry Jeudy.

 With everything getting started at 5 p.m.
-PT, and each team allotted eight minutes to choose someone, down from 10 minutes previously, Boston likely will hear his name called out two and a half hours later while presumably with friends and family in the Puyallup area.
+PT, and each team allotted eight minutes to choose someone, down from 10 minutes previously, Boston likely will hear his name called out two and a half hours later while presumably with friends and family.

 With the Huskies conducting spring practice, and their 11th of 15 workouts finishing around 6 p.m., Boston's old teammates should have plenty of time to plop down in front of a TV set somewhere, maybe in the locker room, and watch him be rewarded close to 7:30.